MaayanLab/EnrichrBot/enrichrbot/enrichrbotBert/README.md

 3. BERT: classify tweets as gene relater/ not [BERT run_classifier.py]
 4. Decide on a class for each tweet [softmax_decision.py]
 5. Random Forest: classify tweets as gene-diseae/ not, generate plots, tweet [Bert2Net.R]
    * 5.1.
-Bert2Net.R starts Tweet.py
+Bert2Net.R invokes Tweet.py

 * Weekly genes synopsis: Tweet a report about “trending” genes.
 * Daily gene comment: Reply to tweets that mention genes.